fraterenz/recipes/_posts/2021-01-16-leek-potatoes.md

 - leek
 - salt
 - olive oil
+- cumin powder qb

 ## Method

 Thinly slice the leeks and potatoes.

 Add oil in a pan, add the leeks and potatoes.
-Sprinkle with a pinch of salt.
+Sprinkle with a pinch of salt and cumin powder.

 Let it cook on medium heat for about 30-40min.